 Given our primary residence is likely one of our largest assets, buying responsibly is prudent.
 At the same time, living a better lifestyle by owning a nicer home as we get wealthier is also something many people desire.

-Therefore, let’s try and figure out the target primary residence value as a percentage of net worth.
+Therefore, let’s try and figure out what our appropriate primary residence value should be as a percentage of net worth.
 I’ve got a certain percentage in mind that will help maximize lifestyle.
 The percentage will also provide enough investment exposure and minimize financial worry for being too house rich.

 One great thing about a bull market is that the unnecessary big-ticket stuff we buy declines as a percentage of our net worth over time.
-If we can survive the initial liquidity crunch, things tend to turn out well.
+If we can survive the initial liquidity crunch after purchasing a house, things tend to turn out well.
 You could actually make more from your house than your salary too.

 For example, let’s say you have a $100,000 net worth that is all in your company’s stock.
 You inexplicably purchase a $50,000 BMW even though you only make $80,000 a year.
 That’s unwise because you just spent 50% of your net worth and 62% of your gross income on a car.
 Driving a beater or taking public transportation would have been more appropriate.